 Immunity wanes over time

 Studies have shown that natural immunity to COVID-19 infection wanes over time.
-While immunity from the COVID-19 vaccine wanes as well, a booster dose provide added protection against severe disease from COVID-19.
+While immunity from the COVID-19 vaccine wanes as well, an updated dose of the COVID-19 vaccine adds protection against severe disease from the virus.

 Immunity is different for each person